andrejandre/Location-Tracking-Research/README.md

 - is our butterworth (lowpass filter) distorting our data, or helping it?
 - should we remove the filter and run the analyzer without any filters? will this be more accurate?
 - should we write our own filter? is a windowing average all we need?

+# Feb 1 2019:

+We determined that we need to zoom in on the data where our accelerometer is actually undergoing newtonian motion in our setup.
+A lot of our datasets from Jan 29, 2019 showcase what happened in acceleration over a very long time interval.
+We need to cut out the 0.5s window of time where the action happened and apply our signal processing exactly to that section of data.
+This will require manipulating our algorithm and slicing up the raw data to generate the analytics we are after.

+We also intend to perform some more stationary tests at lower data rates, as well as continue to test the track upcoming on Feb 5, 2019.
+With the new insights from the meeting today, we hope to accelerate our preparation for kalman filter research and implementation.